 Ghost Rider is one of the usually more ridiculed effort amongst these and has turned up on more than one of the Top 10 Worst Comic-Book Adaptations of All-Time lists that populate the internet, although this author would be prepared to argue its merits.
 Alas, not as much can be said for its sequel here.
 Ghost Rider: Spirit of Vengeance features a return performance from Nicolas Cage in the title role, while the first film’s producers also return, along with its director Mark Steven Johnson in an executive producer capacity, and Ghost Rider‘s executive producer David S. Goyer, who laboured for many years to launch his own version of Ghost Rider prior to the 2007 film, is present on script.

 The major mistake that Ghost Rider: Spirit of Vengeance seems to make is placing the production in the hands of the directing duo of Mark Neveldine and Brian Taylor, known collectively as Neveldine & Taylor or, as the credits here lists them, Neveldine/Taylor.
 Neveldine/Taylor first appeared with the completely ridiculous action film Crank (2006) and subsequently Crank 2: High Voltage (2009) and the science-fiction film Gamer (2009), as well as wrote the scripts for the medical psycho-thriller Pathology (2008) and another disastrous comic-book adaptation, the film version of DC’s Jonah Hex (2010).
 Subsequent to this Neveldine went solo to direct the exorcism film The Vatican Tapes (2015), as well as produced Officer Downe (2016) and Urge (2016), while Taylor went on to make the mass insanity film Mom & Dad (2017) and create the splendidly deranged tv series Happy!
-(2017-9).
+(2017-9) and the Dystopian future mini-series Brave New World (2020).
 As directors, Neveldine/Taylor’s films take place in a blur of kinetic action shots that are constantly either being slowed down, sped-up or full of fragmentary cuts.
 This perpetual frenetic kinesis of this feels like empty-headed eye candy taking place at such a crazed pace that watching causes less an adrenal rush than a bad headache.

 To Neveldine/Taylor’s credit, Ghost Rider: Spirit of Vengeance does not come out as irritatingly as their Crank films or Gamer did, due to the fact that their adrenalised action visuals have been toned way down.
 The overriding reason for this may well be that Ghost Rider: Spirit of Vengeance was released in 3D where any film that came with the hyper-kineticism of the Crank movies would have had most 3D audiences reaching for their vomit bags within five minutes due to nausea-induced sickness.
 The upshot of this is that it feels as though Neveldine/Taylor are being forced to act throughout like ADD kids who have been given a big dose of Ritalin.